-Tags: immigration, green card, foreign workers, hr, i-9
+Tags: foreign workers, green card, hr, i-9, immigration

 On Thursday, October 11th MBBP is hosting an immigration event on Real World Issues in the Hiring and Retention of Foreign Workers.
 Employers who find candidates that have the education, training, skills and experience matching their needs may also find that those candidates require visa sponsorship.
 This interactive session will provide an analysis of real life scenarios that HR and recruiters face in the hiring process, and will explain how different types of visa status may impact hiring and retention of the prospective employee.

 The program will review top immigration compliance issues post-hire and also touch upon factors to consider in Green Card sponsorship.

 Other topics of discussion will include: